rsvim/rsvim.github.io/docs/api/01__rsvim/classes/RsvimOpt.md

 get fileFormat(): "dos" | "unix" | "mac";
 ```

 Get the _file-format_ option.
-Local to buffer.
+Global local to buffer.

 Sets the [line end](https://en.wikipedia.org/wiki/Newline) for the buffer.
 There are 3 kinds of line end:
 - `CRLF`: used by [Windows](https://www.microsoft.com/windows).